 "Hey!"
 She exclaims.

 I sigh.
 I slide the door open and shove her into my house.
-I can feel the wind picking up.
+I can feel the wind picking up, whipping loose grains of sand against my skin like tiny daggers.
 I enter and face outside to close the door.
-The sight of a large, deep brown storm of sand only greeted my eyes coming our way.
-Like that of a giant washing wave that came from the desert sands.
-I close the door as quick as I can muster.
+The horizon has vanished behind a roiling wall of dust, a massive, deep brown storm churning toward us like an angry beast.
+The air is thick with grit, already making it hard to breathe.
+It moves fast, swallowing the land in its path, devouring everything in sight.
+Like that of a giant washing wave that came from the desert sands, relentless and unstoppable.
+I close the door as quick as I can muster, my fingers fumbling in urgency.

 SLAM!!